A Complete Guide to Emerald Jewelry

 Just as we explained in our article about fancy color diamonds, color is really broken up into three categories: hue, tone, and saturation.

 Hue means the type of green color the emerald has, for example, yellowish green or bluish green.
+Based on GIA, the world’s leader in gemstone grading, “The most desirable emerald colors are bluish green to pure green, with vivid color saturation and tone that’s not too dark.”
 Most emeralds on the market today are Colombian, and most Colombian emeralds are bluish green.

 The tone of the emerald classifies the stone in terms of light and dark.
 Natural emeralds fall somewhere in the spectrum between Very Light and Very Dark.